aferrandi/dbtarzan/sourceforge/README.md

 If there are two or more foreign keys to the same table, the fields used by the foreign key are displayed together with the table to distinguish them.

-- Release 1.10

-Added possibility to use order by clauses in the queries, selecting the columns to use as order by columns and the direction (ascending or descending).